Lucas-CSI/SuperCoolProject/README.md

 # SuperCoolProject

 Guys im having second thoughts, this might not be as cool as I thought.

-Mark Fuller
+Lab 8 - Ernesto

+Lucas Bergman